Wildlife Tunnels & Corridors Initiative

 EchoWild will seek collaboration with:

-• Local Government: For funding, permits, and policy support.
+• Local government for funding, permits, and policy support

-• Community Volunteers: For monitoring and educational outreach.
+• Community volunteers for monitoring and education

-• Grant Providers: To secure funding from conservation organizations.
+• Grant providers to secure funding from conservation organizations

 Previous